digidentity/xmlmapper/README.md

 end

 class Article
-  include HappyMapper
+  include XmlMapper

   include Content
   has_one :entry, String
 end

 class Gallery
-  include HappyMapper
+  include XmlMapper

   include Content
   has_many :photos, String
 end
 ```

 Here, when we include `Content` in both of these classes the module method `#included` is called and our class is given as a parameter.
-So we take that opportunity to do some surgery and define our happymapper elements as well as any other methods that may rely on those instance variables that come along in the package.
+So we take that opportunity to do some surgery and define our xmlmapper elements as well as any other methods that may rely on those instance variables that come along in the package.

 ## Filtering with XPATH (non-greedy)